-While HIP can potentially be used with transports other than the ESP transport format [6], this document largely assumes the use of ESP and leaves other transport for further study.
+While HIP can potentially be used with transports other than the ESP transport format [RFC5202], this document largely assumes the use of ESP and leaves other transport formats for further study.

 There are a number of situations where the simple end-to-end readdressing functionality is not sufficient.
 These include the initial reachability of a mobile host, location privacy, simultaneous mobility of both hosts, and some modes of NAT traversal.
-In these situations there is a need for some helper functionality in the network, such as a HIP Rendezvous server [3].
-Such functionality is out of scope of this document.
+In these situations, there is a need for some helper functionality in the network, such as a HIP rendezvous server [RFC5204].
+Such functionality is out of the scope of this document.
 We also do not consider localized mobility management extensions (i.e., mobility management techniques that do not involve directly signaling the correspondent node); this document is concerned with end-to-end mobility.
-Finally, making underlying IP mobility transparent to the transport layer has implications on the proper response of transport congestion control, path MTU selection, and QoS.
+Finally, making underlying IP mobility transparent to the transport layer has implications on the proper response of transport congestion control, path MTU selection, and Quality of Service (QoS).
 Transport-layer mobility triggers, and the proper transport response to a HIP mobility or multihoming address change, are outside the scope of this document.